 Camping In El Chalten

 Camping in El Chalten is a good option if you are looking to form a multi-day hike with different routes within the park, or if you are trying to catch the sunrise at certain peaks.
-The free base camps are good budget options or if you simply like to camp.

 They are the De Agostini Base Camp located in the Laguna Torre trek, which is good for catching sunrise at Laguna Torre.